ttscoff/reiki/README.md

 I get that most people don't abuse Rakefiles to the extent that I do.
 You probably don't need this if you've never made a TextExpander shortcut to fill in tedious task names.

 ### Usage

+Reiki is called with `r` followed by the task or fragment of a task (fuzzy matched), followed by task arguments, commas separated, and optionally more tasks, separated by colons.

+If a `build` task were the only task in your Rakefile starting with "b":

+    r b
+    => rake build

 Reiki uses fuzzy matching to figure out which task you want to run.